RigacciOrg/open-digital-frame/README.md

 Open Digital Frame is a collection of Python programs and shell scripts to turn a GNU/Linux box into a digital photo frame.
-It was developed on a Raspberry Pi version 2, so it should run smoothly on very low-end hardware.
+It was developed on a **Raspberry Pi version 2**, so it should run smoothly on very low-end hardware.
+Any GNU/Linux installation providing **Python 3** should be compatible with this software.

 It consists mainly of two programs: **open-digital-frame** and **photo-reframe**.
 The first is a directory browser, where the